soverenio/docs/docs/administration/configuring-sensor.md

 ### Multi-cluster deployment

-For each Kubernetes cluster, you'll need a separate Soveren Sensor.
-When deploying Soveren Sensors across multiple clusters, they will be identified by the tokens and names assigned during their creation.
-For more information, refer to [Managing sensors](../managing-sensors/).
+For each Kubernetes cluster, you'll need a separate DIM sensor.
+When deploying DIM sensors across multiple clusters, they will be identified by the tokens and names assigned during their [creation](../managing-sensors/#create).

 There may be instances where you want to automate the naming process for your clusters in Soveren during deployment.
 In this case, you can specify the following in your `values.yaml` file: